34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 3 to 8

 The black prairie clover is a small shrub native to Texas and a few surrounding states.
-This is a low-maintenance plant that is well-adapted to growing in hot, dry climates.
+This is a low-maintenance plant well-adapted to growing in hot, dry climates.

-Give it a sunny location with dry to medium moisture, well-drained soil.
+Give these Texas native plants a sunny location with dry to medium moisture, well-drained soil.
 Plants will spread over time, so give them plenty of space to grow or be prepared to thin colonies as needed.

 Black prairie clover has showy flowers that bloom from summer into fall.
 The flowers are small and pinkish and attract butterflies and bees.
 This is also the larval host plant for the dogface butterfly.
 The leaves are fernlike and make an attractive vegetative display.